-3. Ordinary Resolution 2: Re-election of Director who retires in accordance with Clause 97 of the Company's Constitution
+3. Ordinary Resolution 2: Re-election of Director who retires in accordance with Clause 97.1 of the Company's Constitution

-Clause 97 of the Company's Constitution states that an election of Director shall take place each year at the annual general meeting of the Company, where one-third of the Directors for the time being, or, if their number is not three (3) or a multiple of three (3), then the number nearest to one-third shall retire from office and be eligible for re-election PROVIDED ALWAYS that Directors shall retire from office once at least in each three (3) years but shall be eligible for re-election.
+Clause 97.1 of the Company's Constitution states that an election of Director shall take place each year at the annual general meeting of the Company, where one-third of the Directors for the time being, or, if their number is not three (3) or a multiple of three (3), then the number nearest to one-third shall retire from office and be eligible for re-election PROVIDED ALWAYS that Directors shall retire from office once at least in each three (3) years but shall be eligible for re-election.
 A retiring Director shall retain office until the close of the meeting at which he retires.

-Mr. Koon Hoi Chun is standing for re-election as Director of the Company and being eligible, has offered himself for re-election.
+Mr. Tan Vei Teck is standing for re-election as Director of the Company and being eligible, have offered himself for reelection.

-For the purpose of determining the eligibility of the Director to stand for re-election at the 28th AGM, the Nomination and Remuneration Committee has considered the requirements under Paragraph 2.20A of the Main Market Listing Requirements of Bursa Securities and recommended Mr. Koon Hoi Chun for re-election as Director pursuant to Clause 97 of the Company's Constitution.
+For the purpose of determining the eligibility of the Director to stand for re-election at the 29th AGM, the Nomination and Remuneration Committee has considered the requirements under Paragraph 2.20A of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad and recommended Mr. Tan Vei Teck for re-election as Director pursuant to Clause 97.1 of the Company's Constitution.

-4. Ordinary Resolutions 3,4 and 5: Re-election of Directors who retire in accordance with Clause 104 of the Company's Constitution
+4. Ordinary Resolution 3: Re-election of Director who retire in accordance with Clause 104 of the Company's Constitution

-Clause 104 of the Company's Constitution states that any Directors so appointed either to fill a casual vacancy or as an addition to the existing Directors, shall hold office only until the next following AGM, and shall then be eligible for re-election but shall not be taken into account in determining the Directors who are to retire by rotation at that meeting.
+Clause 104 of the Company's Constitution states that any Directors so appointed either to fill a casual vacancy or as an addition to the existing Directors, shall hold office only until the next following AGM, and shall then be eligible for reelection but shall not be taken into account in determining the Directors who are to retire by rotation at that meeting.

-Mr. Tan Vei Teck, Miss Tong Siut Moi and Mr. Wong Ee-Coln are standing for re-election as Directors of the Company and being eligible, have offered themselves for re-election as Directors pursuant to Clause 104 of the Company's Constitution.
+Madam Koh Huey Min is standing for re-election as Director of the Company and being eligible, has offered herself for re-election as Director pursuant to Clause 104 of the Company's Constitution.

-5. Ordinary Resolution 6: Re-appointment of Auditors
+5. Ordinary Resolution 4: Re-appointment of Auditors

 The Audit Committee and the Board have considered the re-appointment of Messrs.
-Kreston John & Gan ("Kreston John") as auditors of the Company and collectively agreed that Kreston John have met the relevant criteria prescribed by Paragraph 15.21 of Main Market Listing Requirements of Bursa Malaysia Securities Berhad.
+Kreston John & Gan ("Kreston John") as auditors of the Company and collectively agreed that Kreston John have met the relevant criteria as prescribed by Paragraph 15.21 of Main Market Listing Requirements of Bursa Malaysia Securities Berhad.